 HTC has also nabbed a new feature that's making its way to more Android phones: double tapping the screen to wake and lock it.

-It's an intuitive gesture, and one that Nokia first created with its Lumia devices on Windows Phone, and has since been run with more heavily on the LG G2.
+It's an intuitive gesture, and one that Nokia first created with its Lumia devices on Windows Phone, and has since been run with more heavily by LG on the G2, G3 and LG G4.

 The premise is simple: a very, very small current runs through the display when it's off to detect a double tap on the screen, which has the same effect as pressing the power button.